Abelha

 João Batista Lopes Abelha (born 3 January 1958), simply known as Abelha, is a Brazilian former professional footballer and manager who played as a goalkeeper.

-Career
+Playing career

 Abelha began his career at Ferroviária, a club in the city where he was born.
 In 1984 he transferred to Flamengo where he won the Guanabara Cup.
 He arrived at São Paulo to compete for a position with Barbirotto, but was unsuccessful, and then played for São Bento, Inter de Limeira, Botafogo de Ribeirão Preto, ABC, Honda Hamamatsu and São Bento, his last club in 1992.

 Managerial career

 Living in Japan, he began his career as a goalkeeper coach in 1994, assisting Paulo Roberto Falcão on the Japan national football team.
 He managed São Bento for the first time in 1997, and in 1999 he was Nelsinho Baptista's assistant at Colo-Colo.
 He would still coach EC São Bento on several other occasions, with emphasis on his time in 2002 where he was champion of the Copa Paulista.

 He was also a coach for the youth sectors at Figueirense, where he was directly responsible for the promotion of athletes Filipe Luís and Roberto Firmino to the professional ranks.